 Buda Introduction Walking Tour, Budapest

-Other standouts include the beautiful Matthias Church – one of the most magical buildings in the Buda side of town, whose exteriors alone are worth a visit – and the directly adjacent Fisherman’s Bastion, whose seven turrets offer plenty more picturesque views of the city.
+Other must-see spots include the enchanting Matthias Church, one of the most magical buildings on the Buda side, and the Fisherman’s Bastion, just next door.
+Its seven turrets offer plenty more picturesque views across the city.

-It’s definitely worth walking the entire length of this walking tour to take in the Buda’s history and architecture, so take your time to enjoy each and every sight along the journey!
+It’s definitely worth walking the entire length of this tour to take in Buda’s history and architecture, so take your time to enjoy each and every sight along the journey!

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.